This guest post was written by Jim Wilson, national Youth Protection chairman.

 We owe it to the youth we serve to understand how to prevent bullying and be prepared to deal with concerns for self-harm proactively and thoughtfully.

-Throughout National Bullying Prevention Month, we’ve talked about the ways in which bullying is incompatible with the principles of Scouting.
-Bullying should be taken seriously, whenever and wherever it occurs.
+Bullying is incompatible with the principles of Scouting.
+It should be taken seriously, whenever and wherever it occurs.

 It can affect everyone — those who are bullied, those who perpetrate the bullying and those who witness it.